Don Aitkin

-Don Aitkin AO (1937–2022) was a political scientist, writer, and administrator.
+Don Aitkin AO (1937–2022) was an Australian political scientist, writer, and administrator.
 Until 2012 he was Chairman of Australia’s National Capital Authority.
 He served as Vice-Chancellor and President of the University of Canberra from 1991 to 2002, and as Vice-President of the Australian Vice-Chancellors Committee in 1994 and 1995.
 He played an influential role in the evolution of national policies for research and higher education from the mid-1980s, when he was the Chairman of the Australian Research Grants Committee, a member of the Australian Science and Technology Council, and Chairman of the Board of the Institute of Advanced Studies at the Australian National University.
 Appointed as the first Chairman of the Australian Research Council in 1988, he established the new body as a national research council of world class; its funding trebled during his term of office.
 He was made an Officer of the Order of Australia in 1998.